srighanesh-sriv/Chennai-Multi-Modal-Transport/README.md

 ## Problem

-Getting from A to B in Chennai means navigating three completely separate transit systems — MTC buses, Chennai Metro (CMRL), and suburban rail — each with their own schedules, fares, and data formats.
-No single tool integrates all three and answers the real question: **what is the best route given my actual priorities?**
+Getting from A to B in Chennai means navigating three completely separate transit systems(MTC buses, Chennai Metro (CMRL), and suburban rail) each with their own schedules, fares, and data formats.
+No single tool integrates all three and answers the real question on the best route given my actual priorities.

 Standard navigation tools optimise for one thing: time.
 But a student cares about cost.
 A commuter cares about reliability.
 An environmentally conscious rider cares about CO₂.
 CMMT treats route selection as the **multi-objective optimisation problem it actually is** — and surfaces the full Pareto-optimal set so users can choose.